This Is What Your Favorite Foods Say About Your Personality

 Who doesn’t love a good sweet/sour combo?
 Yet there’s something particularly crave-worthy about those sour fruity candies, especially if you often feel conflicted or frustrated with your life, says Alanna Kessler, RD, a certified dietitian nutritionist in New York City and founder of Be Well.
 “Sweets in general are often used as comfort foods while people seek out sour foods when they’re on-edge, restless, or anxious,” she explains.
 If you constantly crave the two flavors together it may indicate that you get overwhelmed easily but you’re also good at bringing balance back to your life.

 If you’re always first in line at the newest food truck

 When deciding where to eat out, do you suggest the new fusion restaurant?
 Do you buy random foods at the store even if you don’t know what they are because they look fun?
 Did you serve a Turducken at Thanksgiving?
 If you answered a rousing yes, you’re likely a risk taker who also loves things like bungee jumping or the stock market, according to Kessler.
 A new food is a new adventure waiting to happen, and you’re not going to miss a minute (or taste) of it, she adds.
-Check out these gourmet food trucks totally worth following.

 If you pick the caramel corn out of the cheese-and-caramel popcorn mix

 Having a sweet tooth may mean you have a sweet personality to match, according to a study published in the Journal of Personality and Social Psychology.
 The researchers found that people who crave cake, candy bars, or other similarly sweet foods are more likely to be agreeable, friendly, pleasant, and outgoing.
 Maybe Oscar the Grouch just needed to spend a little more time with Cookie Monster?
-If you love sweet and salty together, try one of these eight irresistible sweet-salty snack recipes.

 If your go-to happy food is pizza